 Baptism as a Symbol of a Burial

 What is to be done with our old body that was subject to sin, which has now died?
 We need to bury it!
 Sprinkling a few drops on one’s head just doesn’t do this.
 Full immersion in water, however, does represent a grave, as the water completely seals a person from life.
-Just keep him under a few minutes, and physical death will surely follow!
-Water does, indeed, represent a grave.
-Every believer in Jesus, has died with Him and needs to be buried with Him so that they will be raised with Him to new life!
+Just keep him under a few minutes and physical death will surely follow!
+Every believer in Jesus has died with Him and needs to be buried with Him so that they will be raised with Him to new life!

 Someone put it as follows: “When someone dies, you don’t just sprinkle some dirt on his body, you bury him in a grave six feet deep.
 In the same way, when you baptise someone you don’t just sprinkle some water on him, you hold him under water and cut him off from life!”

-A final thought regarding the parents who have baptised their infant children: they acted according to the tradition and teaching of the church they were part of at that time.
-Their intention was good, they acted in faith and made a public commitment before the whole congregation and additional witnesses, that they would raise the babe in the ways of the Lord and the traditions and teachings of the church.
+A final thought regarding parents who have baptised (Christened) their infant children.
+They acted according to the tradition and teaching of the church they were part of at that time.
+Their intention was good.
+They acted in faith and made a public commitment before the whole congregation and additional witnesses that they would raise the babe in the ways of the Lord and the traditions and teachings of the church.
 However, the underlying belief that their action would somehow save their child and include him or her in the family of God is not correct.
-Only the Lord can save people, but parents can surely commit themselves to lead their children in the right direction.
+Only the Lord can save people, but parents can surely commit themselves to leading their children in the right direction.

 Diligently searching the Scriptures does reveal a clear teaching on baptism, what it is about and how it is to be practised.
-If we are committed to find out ourselves what the Bible teaches on this (and any other) important subject, we need to diligently study, with an open mind, and be willing to change and follow the pattern the Lord had set out in His Word.
+If we are committed to finding out what the Bible teaches on this (and any other) important subject, we need to diligently study, with an open mind, and be willing to change and follow the pattern the Lord has set out in His Word.

 Infant baptism is also known as paedobaptism.
 Believers baptism is a practise which follows a person who has confessed belief in Jesus.
-This can be from a young age but most common, it is practised after the age of 12.
+This can be from a young age, but, most commonly, it is practised after the age of 12.

 1 Corinthians 7:14